 Canon 70D vs Sony A6000

-The Canon EOS 70D and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in July 2013 and February 2014.
+The Canon EOS 70D and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in July 2013 and February 2014.
 The 70D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.